tazama-lf/docs/Community/Tazama-Contribution-Guide.md

 ## 4. How to Contribute
 ### 4.1 Understanding the Project Structure

-Read the [Project documentation](https://frmscoe.atlassian.net/wiki/spaces/FRMS/overview) for a detailed overview of the system.
+Read the [Product Overview](/README.md) for a detailed overview of the system.

 The Project organization on GitHub contains both PUBLIC and PRIVATE repositories.
 Core components of the system are in public repositories that are accessible to anyone: